 Red Lion is a decent hotel with one major flaw – the rooms.
 It is probably my least favorite hotel room I’ve ever stayed in when just judging from an aesthetic point of view.
 The location is decent, the pool area is nice and the price is usually very low.
 I think this is a decent sized jump up from the Motel 6 but I can’t say I’m dying to stay here again.
 Update: Red Lion has been taken over by Hotel Lulu and, while we haven’t stayed at the new hotel, there isn’t much change on the outside of the hotel.
 We will try to do an update in the future!

-BWPP finishes just above Paradise Pier Hotel strictly based on price.
-The hotel has a slightly worse location, rooms and amenities but is routinely $100 less.
-If you’re not planning to spend much time in the actual room then making that call is easy.
+This place is fine and works because of the price.
+The hotel has a slightly worse location, rooms and amenities than most but is routinely between $100-$150 per night.
+If you’re not planning to spend much time in the actual room then staying here should be a good option.
 Plus Pavilions has a different location than most on this list, closer to California Adventure, but it’s not a bad spot to be!

 Del Sol Inn’s location is fantastic and the price is solid to go along with it.
 Unfortunately, there aren’t many other bouquets to throw around for this tired motel.
 The rooms and amenities are below average but it may be worth it for the right price simply because of the location.

 The newly renamed Pixar Place is nicer than most hotels on this list just from a cleanliness standpoint but it’s extremely generic and nearly double the price of all of the hotels above it.
 Don’t fall for the Disney in its name, there isn’t the usual charm and theme that the Grand Californian or Disneyland Hotel has.
 Unless you can find the resort for under $200 then I’d probably look elsewhere.